-A commonly feared profession, dentists can be thought of as cold, insensitive or cruel.2
+A commonly feared professional, dentists can be thought of as cold, insensitive or cruel.2

 How to cope—Ask family, friends or coworkers if they have a dentist to recommend.
 If someone you know trusts a dentist, it could ease your fears.
 Before your appointment, ask to meet the dentist first.
 This gives you an opportunity to explain your fears and the dentist a chance to assure you that you’ll be in good hands.

-Although modern technology has made some procedures less painful or pain free, some people may have sensitive mouths or fear the pain will be severe.3
+Although modern technology has made some procedures less painful or pain free, some people may have sensitive mouths or fear the pain will be severe.

 How to cope—The idea of dental pain is often much worse than the pain itself.
 If your fear comes from a bad experience from the past, remember that modern dental practices are more advanced now.
 Medications and techniques such as anesthetics, numbing gels and laser drills can reduce or eliminate any pain during most procedures.